As virus shuts schools, experts debate if that curbs spread

 Most people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.
 In mainland China, where the virus first exploded, more than 80,000 people have been diagnosed and more than 58,000 have so far recovered.

-In the United States, there have been at least 1,050 cases and 27 deaths.
+In the United States, there have been over 1,200 cases and at least 37 deaths, according to Johns Hopkins University’s global coronavirus count.

 Recent data from China suggests children are at similar risk of infection as the general population, though less likely to have severe symptoms.
 Caitlin Rivers, epidemiologist and assistant professor at the Johns Hopkins Center for Health Security in Baltimore, said: “It has provided more evidence for me that school closures may be effective.”